-Jenny was heavily pregnant as we moved back to the southside at the end of 1997.
+Jenny was heavily pregnant as we moved back to south Cairns at the end of 1997.
 Local builder Peter Langtree built what was our third new house.
 Financially, selling our house and building a new one had not been a great idea, but we had ironed out every little access impediment, so this house was perfect for me.
 I did not have to put up with any of those little annoying barriers that are so often a bane in the lives of so many people with disabilities.

-While Katherine (Kate) was not the first IVF child been born in Cairns, she did join a select group.
-As usual, we had taken the path less travelled, but we could not have been prouder parents.
+While Katherine (Kate) was not the first IVF child to be born in Cairns, she did join a select group.
+As usual, we had taken the path less travelled and we could not have been prouder parents.

-It hurt me to see other people pick her up knowing I could not pick up for fear of dropping her.
+It hurt me to see other people picking her up, knowing I could not pick her up, for fear of dropping her.
 Nevertheless, it was not long before I was making her laugh and enjoying the pleasures of being a father.

 In the early 2000’s Forest Gardens in Mount Sheridan was absolutely beautiful (as the developer was still investing in the gardens and infrastructure to sell more houses).
 It was a joy to travel around on the footpath with Katie on my lap.
 I think as a father you will never ever relive the joy of having a daughter who is three and four years old.

 It was an unusual situation for Andy when he arrived at hospital with Casey.
-Unusual in that he had his one-year-old girl daughter in one arm, and his newly born granddaughter in the other.
+Unusual in that he had his one-year-old girl daughter in one arm, and his newly born granddaughter Kate in the other.